-Oklahoma State University-Center for Health Sciences complies with the Drug-Free Schools and Communities Act Amendments of 1989.
-Oklahoma State University prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees in buildings, facilities, grounds, or other property owned and/or controlled by the University or as part of University activities.
+OSU-CHS complies with the Drug-Free Schools and Communities Act Amendments of 1989.
 With limited exceptions, beer and alcohol are not allowed on campus.
-Since July 1, 2000, students who are convicted of an offense involving the sale or possession of a controlled substance may become ineligible for federal student aid.
-For the University's complete drug and alcohol policy regarding the Drug-Free School and Communities Act, request the Oklahoma State University Student Rights and Responsibilities Governing Student Behavior, Oklahoma State University Drug and Alcohol Policy, or the OSU Dangers of Drugs and Alcohol Abuse pamphlets.
+OSU-CHS places an emphasis on preventing underage drinking.
+For OSU-CHS's complete drug and alcohol policy regarding the Drug-Free School and Communities Act, request the Oklahoma State University Student Rights and Responsibilities Governing Student Behavior, Oklahoma State University Drug and Alcohol Policy, or the OSU Dangers of Drugs and Alcohol Abuse pamphlets.